Tweed suits are not just for professors anymore.

 Because it’s a neutral color, it can be paired with any earth tone to create a very natural palette.
-To add some extra pizzazz to your outfit, try mixing in some jewel tones.
+Try mixing in some jewel tones to add some extra pizzazz to your outfit.
 These rich colors together are incredibly striking.

 To add a bit of formality to your outfit, wear a white dress shirt.
 White is the most formal color for dress shirts and will elevate the suit jacket to a bit dressier.